Merrell MQM Flex 2 Low - Women's Review

 Comfort

 We did find that the mesh allows fine particles into the shoes and on dusty trails.
 We removed quite a bit of dirt from these shoes after hikes.
-The midsole is quite flexible and soft, which makes the shoe feel nimble underfoot, but does not provide much protection from rocks.
+The midsole is quite flexible and soft, making the shoe feel nimble underfoot, but it does not provide much protection from rocks.
 We enjoyed this model on mellow hikes with a predictable tread underfoot.
 It does run a bit narrow, especially in the toe box, which is something to keep in mind if you like to have room to wiggle your toes or wear thicker socks.
 The bottom line is that these shoes are perfectly comfortable on groomed trails and in hot weather, but their comfort quickly suffers as soon as you increase the ruggedness of the terrain.Support

 Traction